 Timekeeping software is usually not a stand-alone system but serves as a component of a bigger system.
 They store data, especially employee attendance records.
 Timekeeping software supplies important payroll information for payroll purposes.

-Biometrics- and other Scanner-based DTR
+Biometrics- and other scanner-based DTR

 Advancements in technology have led to different types of scanners being used to determine the presence or absence of an employee.